 By: Lauren White

 Acne-prone skin is not dissimilar to a sleepy toddler: bratty, stubborn, disobedient.
 And with today’s overwhelming ecosystem of skincare products, it’s easy to sink into a cave of confusion about what you should be (gently) slapping on your face.
 We're here to clear things up for you.
 What you really need to be (gently) slapping on your face is our new acid-rich clay mask for congested skin: PORE VAC.
 She's a deep-diving multi-masker that sinks into pores to unclog dirt and grime.
-Your acne-prone skin could neverrrr.
+Your standard clay mask could neverrrr.

 Like your great grandmother’s legendary apple pie recipe that hits the spot every time, PORE VAC contains a perfect list of ingredients to alleviate skin woes like persistent breakouts, congested pores, blackheads and oiliness.
 Let’s get into the specifics.

 Clay is one of the oldest known oily skin and acne-fighting ingredients around.
 But some versions can excessively dry out your complexion—ouch.
 But kaolin clay?
 She’s a winner who absorbs excess oil from your skin without drying.
 Kaolin benefits skin prone to acne by nixing impurities that build up in & around the hair follicle without causing more irritation & redness.
 Antibacterial properties means it treats active breakouts, too.